 Prerequisites

 For the Master of Science in Justice Administration and Leadership, students with a Bachelor of Arts in Criminology, Public Administration, and general business will have the necessary foundation for the master’s degree.
 Students who lack this foundation should complete the following undergraduate courses at U.T.
-Dallas or their equivalents at another institution: CRIM 3303 Advanced Criminology, CRIM 3303 Advanced Criminal Justice, CRIM 3304 Research Methods in Crime and Justice Studies, SOC 3305 Introduction to Social Statistics.
+Dallas or their equivalents at another institution: CRIM 3302 Advanced Criminology, CRIM 3303 Advanced Criminal Justice, CRIM 3304 Research Methods in Crime and Justice Studies, EPPS 3405 Introduction to Social Statistics.
 Prospective students with concerns about their preparation for Justice Administration and Leadership program are encouraged to consult with the program coordinator.

 Degree Requirements